 1Password: Personal plans

-1Password’s most pocket-friendly personal plan (titled “1Password”) will cost you $2.99 per month and it can be billed annually.
-Thereby, it will come down to $35.88 per year, once it starts after a 14-day trial.
-If your free trial is running out and you don’t want to continue using 1Password, make sure to cancel your subscription before it ends.
+1Password’s most pocket-friendly personal plan will cost you $2.99 per month, and it can be billed annually.
+If your 14-day free trial is running out and you don’t want to continue using 1Password, make sure to cancel your subscription before it ends.
 There’s no way to get a refund once it runs out.
 (This is the same case for VPNs with a free trial.)

 The “Family” plan covers up to five family members and costs $4.99 per month, billed annually at $59.88, which is a pretty reasonable sum.
 It includes everything from the previous one, plus a management console for the family, more user accounts, and the ability to recover locked family member accounts.
 If you have a particularly big family, you can invite additional users to your plan for $1 per person per month.